Huntingdon Lacrosse Showcase Staff

 Huntingdon improved in 2014 and turned out its best record in program history, going 10-6.
 The Hawks captured their first winning season; defeated Birmingham-Southern for the first time is program history, scored a program-record 185 goals while allowing 147 goals.

 The Hawks battled hard in 2015 to a 6-13 record and ended the season with a 13-12 triple-overtime loss to Ferrum in the SEILC Championship game.
 The Hawks finished its 2016 campaign with an 8-10 record, with four losses decided by one goal.
+2017 saw the hawks return to their winning ways with a 10-8 record, second place finish in the SEILC Regular Season standings and another SEILC Semifinal appearance.

 Before Huntingdon, Carey spent two seasons as an assistant coach at Greensboro College.
 Carey was responsible for a variety of tasks, including coaching in both a game and practice setting, preparation of individual practices, fund raising and promotion of the lacrosse program and the recruitment of student-athletes.

 Prior to joining the coaching ranks, Carey enjoyed a successful playing career with the Pride.
-He was a four-year letter-winning attack-man and finished fifth all time in goals scored for his career.
+He was a four-year letter-winning attack-man and finished fifth all-time in goals scored for his career.

 A native of Salisbury, Md., Carey earned his bachelor's degree in Kinesiology from Greensboro College in 2007.